MicrosoftDocs/visualstudio-docs/docs/xml-tools/xml-tools-in-visual-studio.md

 ## XML editor

-The XML editor is used to edit XML documents.
-It provides full XML 1.0 syntax checking, schema validation while you type, color-coding, and IntelliSense.
+The [XML editor](xml-editor.md) is used to edit XML documents.
+It provides full XML syntax checking, schema validation while you type, color-coding, and IntelliSense.
 If a schema or document type definition is provided, it is used by IntelliSense to list allowable elements and attributes.

 Additional features include: